-Report all dividend income received or credited during 2010.
+Report all dividend income received or credited during 2011.
 You do not have to submit your Forms 1099-DIV and other statements.
-If your dividend income is more than \$2,500, you must complete and submit PA Schedule B. See instructions for this schedule on Page 30.
+If your total dividend income (taxpayer, spouse and/or joint) is more than \$2,500, you must complete and submit PA Schedule B. See instructions for this schedule beginning on Page 30.
 You cannot substitute a Federal Schedule B for PA Schedule B.